 98. The Queen Victoria Market at the edge of the CBD is Victoria's premier open-air market.
 It's a thriving bustling place which attracts people of all ages.

 99. The Shot Tower Museum has free admission and is set under an impressive 20 story high glass cone in Melbourne Central shopping area.
 Duck into the museum for a quick history lesson on how shot pellets were made it the past.
+You can also see the Giant Pocket Watch.
+Every hour on the dot, a marionette display with Australian galahs, cockatoos and two minstrels performing Waltzing Matilda drops down from the bottom of the watch.

 100. You tell us!
 If we have missed a great free activity for the family, please add a comment at the bottom and tell us about it.